elifesciences/elife-continuum-documentation/elife-continuum-docs/elife-continuum-docs.md

 ### Redeploying the bot from elife-bilder

-If you need to tear down the bot, and create a totally new instance, you can do this using elife-builder, though we have not tested this on the production environment yet, so you should probably not try this.
+If you need to tear down the bot, and create a totally new instance, you can do this using builder, though we have not tested this on the production environment yet, so you should probably not try this.

  	$ ./bldr aws_delete_stack